iNavFlight/inav/docs/Board - MatekF405.md

 Soft serial is available as an alternative to a hardware UART on RX4/TX4 and TX2.
 By default this is NOT inverted.
 In order to use this feature:

 * Enable soft serial
-* Do not assign any function to hardware UART4 or UART2-TX
+* Do not assign any function to hardware UART4
-* Assign the desired function to the soft-serial port
+* Assign the desired function to the soft-serial ports
+* UART4 TX/RX pads will be used as SoftSerial 1 TX/RX pads
+* UART2 TX pad will be used as SoftSerial 2 TX pad

+RX2 and SBUS pads can be used as normal for receiver-only UART.
+If you need a full duplex UART (IE: TBS Crossfire) and SoftSerial, then use UART 1, 3 or 5 for Full Duplex.

+#### Common scenarios for SoftSerial on this boards:
+You need to wire a FrSky receiver (SBUS and SmartPort) to the Flight controller
+* Connect SBUS from Receiver to SBUS pin on the Flight Controller
+* Connect SmartPort from Receiver to TX2 pad on the Flight Controller
+* Enable SoftSerial and set UART2 for Serial RX and SoftSerial 2 for SmartPort Telemetry

+You need to wire a SmartAudio or Trump VTX to the Flight controller
+* Connect SmartAudio/Tramp from VTX to the TX4 pad on the Flight Controller
+* Enable SoftSerial and set SoftSerial 1 for SmartAudio or Tramp

 ### USB